aviaviavi/odf3-hackathon/README.md

 Every table in the system is represented by a .csv file in this repository.
 Filenames of the csv's correspond to the table names in the database.

+If you'd like to change any of the data or add new data, just submit a pull request!

 ## Using the data in your application

 You can build your own applications powered by this data!